loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 Through a set of simple steps using LoopBack, you've created a CoffeeShop model, specified its properties and then exposed it through REST.

+{% include next.html content= "
-Next: In [Use API Explorer](/doc/{{page.lang}}/lb2/Use-API-Explorer.html), you'll explore the REST API you just created in more depth and exercise some of its operations.
+In [Use API Explorer](Use-API-Explorer.html), you'll explore the REST API you just created in more depth and exercise some of its operations.
+" %}